c2r0b/vnmsim/README.md

 After downloading the repository and installing the dependencies using `npm install`, a simple `npm run dev` is enough to start a compiled and live updated version at `localhost:3000`.

-## Contribute
+## AngularJS version

-Please feel free to create an issue or a pull request.
-If you'd like to add a new language or improve the translations, you can do that from the official Transifex project of this simulator available [here](https://www.transifex.com/lorenzo-ganni/von-neumann-machine-simulator/).
+The previous version written in AngularJS is available in the `old` repository and online [here](http://vnsimulator.altervista.org/).

 ## Zanichelli version

 In 2015 a different simulator of the Von Neumann machine inspired by this one has been developed for Zanichelli Editor S.p.A. as an extension of the work of Giorgio Meini, Fiorenzo Formichi: "Tecnologie e progettazione di sistemi informatici e di telecomunicazioni".

 If you were looking for that simulator (available only in italian), you can download it [here](http://goo.gl/hSwG4m).

-## AngularJS version

-The previous version written in AngularJS is available in the `old` repository and online [here](http://vnsimulator.altervista.org/).

 ## License